wise-team/steem-wise-core/CONTRIBUTING.md

 ## Common issues with integration tests

 1. **Some tests fail when the internet connection is poor**.
-Although it is generally thought to be a bad practice to make unit tests rely on the external resources, in this early stage of development this is just handier.
-We plan to separate unit tests from integration tests shortly.
 If this happens, check your internet connection and re-run the tests.
 Check if steemit RPC works correctly.
 If not — wait a few hours and try to rerun the tests.
 If it persists, do not bother to rerun the tests.

 2. **(rarely) Tests that check if confirm_vote operations are correctly bound with vote operations may fail**.
 They may fail due to processing operations in batches.
 Rarely vote_operation may be in different batch than confirm_vote.
 These tests are: